StainlessSteel/HeyYo/README.md

 # HeyYo

-here i should write something anout myself, but i won't
+here i should write something about myself, but i won't